human in the cosmos (1991)

 The possibility to transcend the modal aspects (and the idionomic structures as well) also implies a certain amount

 of relativization.
 The anticipations show that no aspect must be absolutized.
 This even applies to ideologies, for which every person is himself responsible, whereas he has to respect the ideological self-determination of any other person.
 In particular every

 community (including the state) has to respect the personal beliefs of any person, as well as the ideologies of any other community.
 Without such respect, freedom is lost.

-structurality is very important for the human ‘selfness’, his or her unique personality.
+the possibility to transcend modality and structurality is very important for the human ‘selfness’, his or her unique personality.
 It means that each person is religious, for ultimately, transcending means to be reaching out beyond the

-the position of a person in the cosmos with respect to the modal aspects, stressing the importance of the ‘subject-subject relation’
+In section 3.1 I discussed the position of a person in the cosmos with respect to the modal aspects, stressing the importance of the ‘subject-subject relation’

 relation has never been used as a methodological instrument for the study of anthropology.
 If I have convinced the reader of the potential fruitfulness of such an approach,

 3.2.
 The position of human persons